Once upon a time, in a kingdom renowned for great works of art,

 howling and brandishing their swords as they run to attack.

 But none can match the fighting skill of the brave and wise Prince,

 or the power of the Lion as he mauls their flesh into mince.

 The Prince and the Lion clear so many passages of these knaves,

-Now comes an abandoned and crumbling Temple that sits at a distance,
+Next comes an abandoned and battered Temple that sits at a distance,

 belonging to a god or goddess now in no one’s remembrance.

 What misfortune caused its destruction, it cannot tell with any words,